nguyenhongson1902/lunar-lander-solver/README.md

 There's a couple of techniques that can be employed to avoid instabilities when using neural networks in reinforcement learning to estimate action-value functions.
 These techniques consist of using a ***Target Network*** and ***Experience Replay***.
 We will explore these two techniques in the following sections.

 ### Target Network
-We can train the $Q$-Network by adjusting it's weights at each iteration to minimize the mean-squared error in the Bellman equation, where the target values are given by:
+We can train the $Q$-Network by adjusting its weights at each iteration to minimize the mean-squared error in the Bellman equation, where the target values are given by:

 $$
 y = R + \gamma \max_{a'}Q(s',a';w)